ParaTheatrical ReSearch presents

 Orphans of Delirium project was “initiatic experience”.
 We explored ritual

-no previous references or maps and had to find our way intuitively.”
+no previous references or maps forcing us to find our way intuitively.”

 Director's Ritual Journal